-Cloud computing is an Internet-based computing in which shared the pool of resources are available over a broad network access, these resources can e provisioned or released with minimum management efforts and service provider interaction.
+Cloud computing is Internet-based computing in which a shared pool of resources is available over broad network access, these resources can be provisioned or released with minimum management efforts and service provider interaction.

-Public cloud are managed by third parties which provide cloud services over the internet to public, these services are available as pay-as-you-go billing mode.
+Public clouds are managed by third parties which provide cloud services over the internet to the public, these services are available as pay-as-you-go billing models.

-They offer solutions for minimizing IT infrastructure costs and act as a good option for handling peak loads on the local infrastructure.
-They are a goto option for small enterprises, which are able to start their businesses without large upfront investments by completely relying on public infrastructure for their IT needs.
+They offer solutions for minimizing IT infrastructure costs and become a good option for handling peak loads on the local infrastructure.
+Public clouds are the go-to option for small enterprises, which are able to start their businesses without large upfront investments by completely relying on public infrastructure for their IT needs.

-A fundamental characteristic of public clouds is multitenancy.
+The fundamental characteristics of public clouds are multitenancy.
 A public cloud is meant to serve multiple users, not a single customer.
 A user requires a virtual computing environment that is separated, and most likely isolated, from other users.

-Private clouds are distributed systems that work on a private infrastructure and providing the users with dynamic provisioning of computing resources.
-Instead of a pay-as-you-go model as in public clouds, there could be other schemes in that take into account the usage of the cloud and proportionally billing the different departments or sections of an enterprise.
+Private clouds are distributed systems that work on private infrastructure and provide the users with dynamic provisioning of computing resources.
+Instead of a pay-as-you-go model in private clouds, there could be other schemes that manage the usage of the cloud and proportionally billing of the different departments or sections of an enterprise.

-- Customer information protection: In private cloud security concerns are less since customer data and other sensitive information does not flow out of a private infrastructure.
+- Customer information protection: In the private cloud security concerns are less since customer data and other sensitive information do not flow out of private infrastructure.

-Hybrid cloud is a heterogeneous distributed system resulted by combining facilities of public cloud and private cloud.
-For this reason they are also called heterogeneous clouds.
+A hybrid cloud is a heterogeneous distributed system formed by combining facilities of public cloud and private cloud.
+For this reason, they are also called heterogeneous clouds.

-A major drawback of private deployments is the inability to scale on demand and to efficiently address peak loads.
+A major drawback of private deployments is the inability to scale on-demand and efficiently address peak loads.
 Here public clouds are needed.
-Hence, a hybrid cloud takes advantages of both public and private cloud.
+Hence, a hybrid cloud takes advantage of both public and private clouds.

 Community clouds are distributed systems created by integrating the services of different clouds to address the specific needs of an industry, a community, or a business sector.

-In community cloud, the infrastructure is shared between organization which have shared concerns or tasks.
+In the community cloud, the infrastructure is shared between organizations that have shared concerns or tasks.
 The cloud may be managed by an organization or a third party.